 Materials needed: 3/4" Putty Tape and Screws.

-Measure the width and length between the rough opening.
-Note: Measuring the outer frame of an existing window will result in incorrect sizing.
+Note: Measuring the door or the frame will result in incorrect sizing.

 1. Make certain all mounting surfaces (siding seams included) are securely fastened and flat around perimeter of door opening.

 2. Apply a suitable non-hardening sealant tape (Putty Tape or Butyl Tape) to the backside of the door's mounting flange.

 3. Do not remove any shipping clips or fasteners and keep the door closed and locked during the installation.
 Opening the door prior to the installation will destroy the pre-squaring by the manufacturer.